-Lahugala is one of the unspoilt National Parks in Sri Lanka on the Monaragala District.
+Lahugala is one of the unspoiled National Parks in Sri Lanka in the Ampara District bordering Monaragala District.
 The Siyambalanduwa – Pottuvil Road runs on the south-eastern sector of the park.
-The Magul Maha Viharaya lies about 22 km off from Siyambalanduwa town and about 11 km off Pottvil.
+The Magul Maha Viharaya lies about 22 km off Siyambalanduwa town and about 11 km off Pottvil.

-This temple is said to be built by King Kavanthissa in the 2nd Century BC on the location where the King married the pricecess Vihara Maha Devi.
-The foundations of the “Magul maduwa” where the wedding ceremony took place can still be seen in the vihara premises.
+This temple is believed to have been built by King Kavanthissa in the 2nd Century BCE on the location where the King married the princess Vihara Maha Devi.
+The foundation of a unique circular structure in the temple is identified as the “Magul Maduwa” where the wedding ceremony took place can still be seen in the vihara premises.
+However, some believe this to be a Bodhighara (Bodhi tree house) of the temple.

-The entire Vihara complex had covered an extent of around 10,000 acres where ruins of a palace, moonstone , monastery, bo-maluwa, stupas, ponds etc. are found scattered all over.
-The moonstone here is said to be unique in the country as this is the the only location where elephants are carved with their mahouts in the moonstone .
+The entire Vihara complex covered an extent of around 10,000 acres where ruins of a palace, moonstone, monastery, bo-maluwa, stupas, ponds, etc. are found scattered all over.
+The moonstone here is said to be unique in the country as this is the only location where elephants are carved with their mahouts in the moonstone.

 References